 - The Aspect Ratio values of the Preset

-Each Card also contains a button with 3 dots.
-Tap it once to access to the Template Options.
+Each Card also contains contains a three dots button.
+Tap it once to access the Template Options.

-To immediately create a new document with the Preset characteristics, simply tap anywhere on the Card.
+To create a new document with the Preset characteristics, simply tap anywhere on the Card.

-Before creating a document, you can also decide its direction as Portrait (A) or Landscape by tapping the button at the top right of the Document Picker.
+Before creating a document, you can also decide its orientation as Portrait (A) or Landscape format by tapping the button at the top right of the Document Picker.

-⚠️ The direction toggle only applies to the Paper and Devices formats.
+⚠️ The orientation toggle only applies to the Paper and Devices formats.